InterActivity 2018 Session Proposal Guidelines

 Parts of a Session Proposal

 - Session Chair Contact Information.
-Note: the Session Chair must participate in the session as a presenter or moderator.
-See the roles and responsibilities of a Session Chair.
+The Session Chair must participate in the session as a presenter or moderator.
+See below for the Session Chair Agreement to review the roles and responsibilities of a Session Chair.

 - Learning Outcomes.
 What will attendees know or be able to do as a result of your session?
 We ask for no more than three learning outcomes per session.